Romana (Doctor Who): Audio plays

 In July 2013 it was announced that Juliet Landau would play a future incarnation of Romana for Big Finish.
 This version of Romana was introduced in Renaissance, the third chapter of Gallifrey VI, released in October 2013, and was said to come from thousands of years in the future.
 This version of Romana was later reprised by Landau in the January 2014 audio drama Luna Romana, part of Big Finish's Companion Chronicles line; Landau also performs the role of Romana I in lieu of the now-deceased Mary Tamm in this story, the narrative intending to present Landau's Romana as looking back on the events of her first incarnation's travels with the Doctor.
 To avoid confusion with her earlier self, this future Romana volunteers to use the name Lady Trey (taken from one of the middle syllables of her full name).
 Landau returned to the role once again in Gallifrey: Intervention Earth, a continuation of the Gallifrey series released in January 2015.
-This story is revealed in the follow-up Enemy Lines to depict what happens shortly after Ward’s incarnation is forced to regenerate and sees Gallifrey on the brink of another war.
+This story is revealed in the follow-up Enemy Lines to depict what happens shortly after Ward's incarnation is forced to regenerate and sees Gallifrey on the brink of another war.
 However Irving Braxiatel prevents the regeneration so that these events, including the very existence of the Landau incarnation, are undone.

 In November 2013 it was revealed that Lalla Ward would reprise her role of Romana II alongside former Fourth Doctor Tom Baker and John Leeson as K9 in a pair of audio adaptations of Gareth Roberts Missing Adventure novels The Romance of Crime and The English Way of Death in January 2015, to be followed by at a series of new adventures in 2016 and another in 2017.
-There is no word yet if this will be followed by a third in 2018.
-Lalla Ward also returned as Romana II in Gallifrey: Enemy Lines in 2016, Gallifrey: Time War I in 2018, Gallifrey: Time War II in 2019, Gallifrey: Time War III in 2020 and Gallifrey: Time War IV in 2021.
+Lalla Ward also returned as Romana II in Gallifrey: Enemy Lines in 2016, Gallifrey: Time War I in 2018, Gallifrey: Time War II in 2019, Gallifrey: Time War III in 2020, and Gallifrey: Time War IV in 2021.
+As well as Gallifrey Romana II also featured in a series set while travelling with the Doctor and Adric in E-Space, the Lost Story The Doomsday Contract, and The Eighth of March 2: Protectors of Time.